ftcister/ftcister.github.io/README.md

 - **Data Scientist, <a href="https://digevo.com/en/" target="_blank">Digevo</a>**
   03/2023 - Present, Santiago, Chile.
-  -Model and predict customer churn.
+  - Model and predict customer churn.
-  -Conduct analyses and presentations on product usability and performance.
+  - Conduct analyses and presentations on product usability and performance.
-  -Develop and maintain business cases for the company's products.
+  - Develop and maintain business cases for the company's products.

 - **AI Engineer, <a href="https://www.digevoventures.com/" target="_blank">Digevo Ventures</a>**
   07/2022 - 12/2022, Santiago, Chile.
-  -Work with Reinforcement Learning to develop a Deep Learning model that assists startups.
+  - Work with Reinforcement Learning to develop a Deep Learning model that assists startups.

 - **Data Scientist, <a href="https://myfuture.ai/" target="_blank">MyFuture-AI</a>**
   07/2021 - 12/2021, Santiago, Chile.
-  -Work with Computer Vision to develop an object detection model to recognize recyclable materials.
+  - Work with Computer Vision to develop an object detection model to recognize recyclable materials.
-  -Develop a NER model based on Transformers to extract relevant information from invoices.
+  - Develop a NER model based on Transformers to extract relevant information from invoices.

 ---